ONLYOFFICE/AppComponents/src/components/Theme-provider/README.md

 # ThemeProvider

-Custom theme provider.
+Custom theme provider based on [Theme Provider](https://www.styled-components.com/docs/advanced).
-Wraps your components and they will use CSS styles depending on the selected theme.

 List of themes:

 - [Base theme](/?path=/story/components-themecomponents--base-theme)
 - [Dark theme](/?path=/story/components-themecomponents--dark-theme)

-Нou can change CSS styles in the theme and they will be applied to all components that are in the "ThemeProvider"
+You can change the CSS styles in the theme, and they will be applied to all children components of ThemeProvider

 ### Usage